 As a independent software maintainer, you can license your work under both a public

 LICENSE terms and private licenses at the same time because you own the intellectual property in your work that others needs licenses for.
 In other words, you can license your work in two ways at once because you own it.

 When others contribute to your work, they will own the intellectual property in their contributions, not you.
 As a result, users of your combined work will need licenses from you and from other contributors.
 There are two straightforward ways to achieve that.

 You can choose to take contributions to your project only from those who license their contributions under permissive open source terms.
-For example, you might license your contributions to a project under Parity terms, but ask contributors to license their work under Charity, and append the text of that license to your project’s
+For example, you might license your contributions to a project under Parity terms, but ask contributors to license their work under Blue Oak, and append the text of that license to your project’s

 LICENSE file with a note that others’ contributions come under that license.

-Users of the combined project would then receive a license from you on Parity terms, for your contributions, and licenses from other contributors on the terms of Charity, for their contributions.
+Users of the combined project would then receive a license from you on Parity terms, for your contributions, and licenses from other contributors on permissive terms, for their contributions.
 Would-be users who won’t abide by the open source release conditions of your license can still buy a private license from you, for your contributions.
 The private license for your work, plus the permissive license for others’ contributions, cover all contributions.

 In that kind of situation, you can sell private licenses for your contributions to the project, but others cannot.
 Perhaps that feels completely fair.
 If it doesn’t, you may like to offer special credit, payment, or a free waiver to contributors, to convince them to license their contributions under permissive terms.

 License Zero also supports projects that require multiple private licenses, for contributions from different developers.
 If you publish contributions under The Parity Public License, and another developer forks, licensing their own work under The Parity Public License, too, they can append